rbec/malbec/README.md

 interface IPatch
 {
-  IEnumerable<INode> Process();
+  IEnumerable<INode> Apply();
 }
 ```
-Note: this is not the exact code but a slightly modified version to make the ideas clearer.
+*Note: this is not the exact code but a slightly modified version to make the ideas clearer.*

-`INode` represents a directed acyclic graph. `Subscribers` is the nodes that depend on the value of this node. `React()` is called if any of the nodes this node depends upon change and returns whether this node has changed as a result.
+* `INode` represents a directed acyclic graph. `Subscribers` is the nodes that depend on the value of this node. `React()` is called if any of the nodes this node depends upon change and returns whether this node has changed as a result.
-`IExpression<TΔ, T>` represents a (possibly) changing value of any type `T`. `TΔ` is a type that describes *how* the value has changed.
+* `IExpression<TΔ, T>` represents a (possibly) changing value of any type `T`. `TΔ` is a type that describes *how* the value has changed.
 For example an `int` may simply have a boolean flag specifying if it *has* changed.
 An `IReadOnlyList<TItem>` might have `TΔ` as a data structure describing the string edits that have occurred.
-(Think [Edit Distance](https://en.wikipedia.org/wiki/Edit_distance) but where we are interested in the *actual* edits, rather than their *number*.)
+(Think [Edit Distance](https://en.wikipedia.org/wiki/Edit_distance) but where we are interested in the actual edits, instead of just than their number.)
+* `ISubscription<TΔ, T>` allows a subscribing node access to the data in one of it's subscriptions.
+* `IPatch` knows how to mutate a node or nodes in the function graph. `Apply()` effects that mutation.

 #### Example 1 - Hello World
 Defines two input variables "Hello" and "World" and defines a function that concatenates them.
 The output of this function is then sent to the console.